theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

 Full vs. Relative Paths
 -----------------------

-The `cd` command takes an argument which is a directory name.
+The `cd` command takes an argument, which is a directory name.
 Directories can be specified using either a _relative_ path or a full _absolute_ path.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory, then enter the `pwd` command.

     $ cd data
     $ pwd